 The prognosis for individuals with spina bifida depends on the number and severity of abnormalities.
+Most children with the disorder have normal intelligence and can walk, often with assistive devices.
 Prognosis is poorest for those with complete paralysis, hydrocephalus, and other congenital defects.
 With proper care, most children with spina bifida live well into adulthood.
-(NINDS, 2012).

 Although spina bifida is relatively common, until recently most children born with a myelomeningocele died shortly after birth.
 Now that surgery to drain spinal fluid and protect children against hydrocephalus can be performed in the first 48 hours of life, children with myelomeningocele are much more likely to live.
 Quite often, however, they must have a series of operations throughout their childhood.
 School programs should be flexible to accommodate these special needs.

 Many children with myelomeningocele need training to learn to manage their bowel and bladder functions.
 Some require catheterization, or the insertion of a tube to permit passage of urine.
 The courts have held that clean, intermittent catheterization is necessary to help the child benefit from and have access to special education and related services.
 A successful bladder management program can be incorporated into the regular school day.
 Many children learn to catheterized themselves at a very early age.